johngage/TILBlog/content/Schools/Internet joins schools and teachers to a global library.md

 The foundation tools or the foundation curriculum is one that enhances thought.
 I'm convinced these days that losing music and art in the schools is a serious detriment to people's capability to think.
 I don't know many engineers that, when describing what they're doing, don't draw it.

 That linkage to the physical world is one of the reasons it's so important for Internet connectivity and high bandwidth connectivity for schools.
 The capabilities for children to interact with the complexities of the world are rather limited inside a classroom.
 You can drop chalk on the floor trying to show what Galileo did.
 But the ability to immerse yourself in molecules, to watch atoms form into molecules, and molecules interact to form life.... all made visible, or audible by the tool of the computer, this symbol manipulator, is now extended through generative language models that extend your thought while building from patterns found by summarizing all forms of human experience.

+And this technology shift incorporates all the earlier ones.

 ## Details